SetroZ/IA-2/Report.md

 Upon termination, the best solution found across all generations is reported as the final result.

-### 2.1.2 Particle Swarm Optimization (PSO)
+### 2.1.2 Particle Swarm Optimisation (PSO)

 **Overview**

-The Particle Swarm Optimization (PSO) algorithm is a metaheuristic that iteratively improves a candidate solution by reducing the cost function, without making assumptions about the underlying problem.
+The Particle Swarm Optimisation (PSO) algorithm is a meta heuristic that iteratively improves a candidate solution by reducing the cost function, without making assumptions about the underlying problem.
 It uses a population (swarm) of candidate solutions, known as particles.
 Each particle explores the defined search space while tracking two key metrics: its personal best ($pBest$), which is the best solution it has found so far, and the global best ($gBest$), which is the best solution found by any particle.

 The particle's position and velocity are updated using mathematical formulas influenced by both $pBest$ (cognitive), $gBest$ (social).
 These updates guide the particle toward better solutions over time.
 While PSO does not guarantee finding a globally optimal solution, it aims to minimise the cost function and converge toward optimal or near-optimal solutions through collective swarm intelligence with introduced randomness.